Three-quarters of American households pay federal taxes, income taxes, or both.

 The primary type of tax you pay is income taxes.
 This comes out of most people’s paychecks.
 Many people overpay slightly, and the money may come back to you as a tax refund after you file.

-The federal government uses a progressive system for income taxes.
+The federal government uses a progressive system for income taxes and tax tables.
 This means that the more income you have, the higher your tax rates will be.
 Federal income tax rates range from 10% to 39.6%.

 If you are self-employed or a freelancer, you will need to make estimated tax payments each quarter.